confluentinc/ksql/docs-md/operate-and-deploy/installation/installing.md

 docker-compose up -d
 ```

+The `-d` option specifies detached mode, so containers run in the
+background.

-ksqlDB must have access to a running {{ site.aktm }} cluster, which can
+ksqlDB must have access to a running {{ site.ak }} cluster, which can
 be in your data center, in a public cloud, or in {{ site.ccloud }}.

 ksqlDB runs separately from your {{ site.ak }} cluster, so you specify